922 Sexual Misconduct

 922.3 Options for Assistance

-Indiana State University has an obligation to address sexual misconduct, intimate-partner violence, and stalking when it knows or should have known about such instances.
-Any applicant, student, faculty member, staff member, independent contractor, guest or visitor is strongly encouraged to report a violation of this policy to the Title IX Director.
-In addition, many ISU employees are considered Responsible Employees who are required to share information with the Title IX Director.
+Indiana State University has an obligation to address sexual misconduct, relationship violence, and stalking when it knows or should have known about such instances.
+Any applicant, student, faculty member, staff member, independent contractor, guest or visitor is strongly encouraged to report a violation of this policy to the Title IX Coordinator and/or University Police.
+In addition, many ISU employees are considered Responsible Employees who are required to share information with the Title IX Coordinator.
 Any individual or group of individuals found to have violated this policy will be subject to disciplinary action, up to and including termination of employment or suspension from the University.

 Equal Opportunity and Title IX Office